Section 6: Programme Progression and Award

 6.4b Classification Average

 Modules are marked against a 0-100 marking scale.
-For the purposes of classification for candidates who commenced their studies before 2022/23 and candidates of full time taught postgraduate programmes and one year intercalated programmes who commenced their studies in 2022/23, module marks are converted to a 0.00 to 10.00 Classification Average scale expressed to two decimal places and rounded accordingly.
+Module marks are converted to a 0.0 to 100.0 Classification Average scale expressed to one decimal place and rounded accordingly.

 A Classification Calculator is also available which will allow you to estimate your final degree classification.